CigarsSmoker/Clone/How-to-have-root-documents-blocked-by-default-everywhere.md

     * * doc inherit

-If additionally you remove the `* 1st-party * allow` rule from your ruleset, then all root documents will become blocked by default:
+If additionally you remove the `* 1st-party * allow` rule from your ruleset, then all root documents will become blocked by default (assuming the lower precedence _all_ cell is blacklisted):

 ![a](https://user-images.githubusercontent.com/585534/33379162-50cdf37c-d4e5-11e7-8ef9-4fdb349fcaa8.png)